-We are also committed to providing all of our employees with an equitable and inclusive work environment, learning opportunities and promotion and growth opportunities.
-A vital piece of our DE&I strategy has been ensuring that our succession planning process incorporates the advancement of women and people of all cultures, including underrepresented communities.
+We are committed to providing all of our employees with an equitable and inclusive work environment, learning opportunities and promotion and growth opportunities.
+A vital piece of our DE&I strategy has been ensuring that our succession planning process incorporates the equal opportunity for advancement of women and people from underrepresented communities.
 Our global DE&I strategy aims to further advance our commitment to become an even more diverse, equitable and inclusive company through its four pillars of People, Community, Supplier Diversity and Communication.
 As part of our commitment to transparency and progress in these efforts, we publish our latest EEO-1 reports on our website and publish an annual DE&I report.
-To further emphasize the importance of executing on our DE&I strategy, the P&O Committee included a DE&I component in the strategic measure of our annual incentive program starting in 2022.
-Additionally, starting in 2021, DE&I measures were among the individual objectives used to determine the compensation for our managers.
+To further emphasize the importance of executing on our DE&I strategy, the P&O Committee has included a DE&I component in the strategic measure of our annual incentive program since 2022.
+Additionally, since 2021, DE&I measures have been among the individual objectives used to determine the compensation for our managers.
 The NGCR Committee and the P&O Committee receive regular updates on the implementation of our DE&I strategy and initiatives.
 For more information about our DE&I commitment and initiatives, including detail on the gender and racial/ethnic diversity of our organization and our most recent EEO-1 reports, please see the Diversity, Equity and Inclusion section of our website.
+References to these reports and our website are for informational purposes only and neither the reports nor the other information on our website is incorporated by reference into this Proxy Statement.